TristanWYL/handwritingfy/README.md

 #### How to configure build for javascript

-Vite's documentation recommends to use library mode for building javascript entries,
+Vitejs recommends to use library mode for building javascript entries,

 ```js
 lib: {